igorkry/tnt4j-streams/README.md

 ##### MQ message signature calculation

 For MQ messages it is possible to calculate message signature from message fields.
-Activity fields `Correlator` or `TrackingId` are used to calculate signature.
-To initiate signature calculation set `field` `value-type` attribute value `signature`.
+To initiate signature calculation as a field value, `field` tag `value-type` attribute value has to be set to `signature`.

 The signature items MUST be specified in the following order (meaning of field value is not so important, but data types must match):
 * Message Type (**`Number`**)